cappato/TaskFlow/README.md

    - Your browser will open to the Blazor client

 4. **Verify everything works**
-   - Navigate to the **Tareas** section
+   - Navigate to the **Artículos** section
-   - Create a new task to test functionality
+   - Create a new article to test functionality
-   - Check that you see "Admin Cruzado" and "Alejandro Cruzado Project"
+   - Check that you see custom attributes and categories

 ### Manual Setup